Today's Articles

 Dorothy West

-This date recalls the birth of Dorothy West in 1907.
+This date recalls Dorothy West's birth in 1907.
 She was a Black writer, social activist, and prominent member of the Harlem Renaissance.

 She was a talented woman from a prominent Boston family.
 West published her first story, “The Typewriter,” in 1926.
-It won second place in a contest sponsored by the Urban Leagues magazine, Opportunity.
+It won second place in a contest sponsored by the Urban Leagues magazine Opportunity.
 She traveled to the Soviet Union in 1936, participating in a documentary about racism in America.
 Upon returning, West co-founded the writing journal Challenge.
-In it, she published works by many important writers on a wide range of social and political issues.
+In it, she published works by many important writers on various social and political issues.

-She worked as an investigator for the New York City welfare department and was involved with the Work Progress Administration (WPA) Federal Writers Project.
+She was an investigator for the New York City welfare department and was involved with the Work Progress Administration (WPA) Federal Writers Project.
 In 1940, Dorothy West landed a job writing for the New York Daily News.
-She was one of the first African American women ever to receive a byline in a large publication.
+She was among the first African American women ever to receive a byline in a large publication.
 She moved to Martha’s Vineyard in 1947, writing for the Vineyard Gazette, completing her first novel, The Living Is Easy (1948), and publishing a collection of essays, The Richer, The Poorer: Stories, Sketches, and Reminiscences, in 1994.

 Her novel, The Wedding, was produced as a television movie.
 Dorothy West died in 1998.